nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

     1. Re-launch the app by double-clicking the jar file.<br>
-       Expected: The most recent window size and location is retained.
+       Expected: The most recent window size and location are retained.

 ### Deleting a Contact